Keto Chicken Lombardy (Creamy, Low-Carb & Family-Friendly Dinner)

 2. Use a meat mallet to pound and thin them out.
 You want them to be about ¼-inch thick.
 Cover it with plastic wrap to prevent chicken juice from splattering everywhere.

 3. If you don’t mind the thicker cuts, you can use thighs, breast tenderloins, or any other cut of chicken.
-You will need to remember to adjust the cooking time according to accommodate the thickness of the chicken.
+You will need to adjust the cooking time slightly depending on the thickness.
+Thicker cuts may benefit from a longer bake at a lower temperature to stay tender.

 Can I use olive oil in place of butter?